Migration · Yogi’s VPS

 • Your cPanel or hosting login

-• Your WordPress admin login (temporary)
+• Your WordPress admin login on a temporary basis

-We handle the full transfer for you — including database imports, file restoration, and URL checks.
+We handle the full transfer for you, including database imports, file restoration, and URL checks.

 Image placeholder: Yogi’s VPS migration intake form